Magnesium is often an underrated and forgotten mineral that is crucial for heart health.

 Your mom always told you to eat your greens, and she was right!
 Leafy greens like spinach and kale are high in magnesium and low in calories, sodium, and sugar.

 A cup of cooked spinach contains 157 mg of magnesium or 39% of your daily value.
-Cooked spinach can be added to dishes like omelets, quiche, or as a side with salmon or chicken.
+In addition, cooked spinach can be added to dishes like omelets, quiche, or as a side with salmon or chicken.

 Kale has less magnesium but is still considered a superfood for all of the other vitamins and minerals it contains.
 With 100 grams of kale, you’ll get about 50 mg of magnesium–11% of your daily value.

 Always a fan favorite to see on the list.
 Dark chocolate has been shown to decrease blood pressure and is high in antioxidants, which fight free radicals.
-It also makes the perfect little sweet tooth snack.
+Also, it makes the perfect little sweet tooth snack.

 Dark chocolate is actually one of the most heart health sources of magnesium.
 In one square, about 29 grams, there is 95 mg of magnesium.
 100 grams contains 327 mg of magnesium.

 However, as high in magnesium as this delicious treat is, we do not recommend eating 100 grams of dark chocolate solely for magnesium.
-Just a square of dark chocolate has about 145 calories.
+In fact, just a square of dark chocolate has about 145 calories.
 You’ll have different problems on your hand if you eat too many sweets.

 Oatmeal seems to be one of the best all-around heart-healthy sources of magnesium.
 Not only is it high in magnesium, it helps to lower cholesterol, is low in sodium, and is high in fiber.
-On top of that, it’s relatively inexpensive and easy to make.
+Also, it’s relatively inexpensive and easy to make.

 A cup of cooked oatmeal, or a standard packaged serving, has 58 mg of magnesium.
-Add some raisins or fresh fruit to it to make it a perfect breakfast.
+If you want, add some raisins or fresh fruit to it to make it a perfect breakfast.

 Rich in potassium as well, bananas make a perfect snack to increase energy levels and stay healthy.
 They help to lower blood pressure and increase electrolytes.